aliatakan/lambda-kinesis-producer/README.md

 - provider.tf : Each Terraform module must declare which providers it requires, so that Terraform can install and use them.
 - variables.tfvars : We store necessary variables in this file. `profile = terraform` and `region = us-east-2` in this example.

 Run `terraform init` command to initialise a working directory containing Terraform configuration files.
-We are going to see "Terraform has been successfully initialized!" output.
+Go to `terraform` folder and run the init command.
 ```
 terraform init

+Terraform has been successfully initialized!
 ```

 ## Create Local Variable and Archive File